Capuchin monkey: Threats

-Capuchin monkeys are clever and easy to train.
-As a result, they are used to help people who are quadriplegics in many developed countries.
-They have also become popular pets and attractions for street entertainment, and are hunted for meat by local people.
-Since they have a high reproductive rate and can easily adapt to their living environment, loss of the forest does not negatively impact the capuchin monkey populations as much as other species, although habitat fragmentation is still a threat.
-Natural predators include jaguars, cougars, jaguarundis, coyotes, tayras, snakes, crocodiles and birds of prey.
+Capuchin monkeys are threatened by deforestation, the pet trade, and humans hunting for bushmeat.
+According to the IUCN Red List of Threatened Species, nearly all species are decreasing in population, with many facing threats of extinction.
+Since capuchins have a high reproductive rate and can adapt to different living environments, they can survive forest loss more than some other species; however, habitat fragmentation is still a threat.
+Predators include jaguars, cougars, jaguarundis, coyotes, tayras, snakes, crocodiles, birds of prey, and humans.
 The main predator of the tufted capuchin is the harpy eagle, which has been seen bringing several capuchin back to its nest.

 Relationship with humans

 Easily recognized as the "organ grinder" or "greyhound jockey" monkeys, capuchins are sometimes kept as exotic pets.
 Sometimes they plunder fields and crops and are seen as troublesome by nearby human populations.
 In some regions, they have become rare due to the destruction of their habitat.

-They are also used as service animals, sometimes being called "nature's butlers".
-One organization has been training capuchin monkeys to assist quadriplegics as monkey helpers in a manner similar to mobility assistance dogs.
-After being socialized in a human home as infants, the monkeys undergo extensive training before being placed with a quadriplegic.
-Around the house, the monkeys help out by doing tasks including fetching objects, turning lights on and off, and opening drink bottles.
+Starting in 1979, Helping Hands, a nonprofit organization based in Boston, trained capuchin monkeys to assist quadriplegics as monkey helpers in a manner similar to mobility assistance dogs.
+However, unlike dogs, monkeys are wild animals; thus, they needed to have all of their teeth pulled and wore belts that could administer shocks to deter their unwanted and naturally destructive behavior.

 In 2010, the U.S. federal government revised its definition of service animal under the Americans with Disabilities Act (ADA).
-Non-human primates are no longer recognized as service animals under the ADA.
+Nonhuman primates and other exotic animals were no longer recognized as service animals under the ADA.
 The American Veterinary Medical Association does not support the use of nonhuman primates as assistance animals because of animal welfare concerns, the potential for serious injury to people, and risks that primates may transfer dangerous diseases to humans.
+In 2021, Helping Hands (the organization that provided helper monkeys to disabled persons) rebranded, changing its name to Envisioning Access and replaced the use of monkeys with a focus on new assistive technologies.

-Capuchin monkeys are the most common featured monkeys in film and television, with notable examples including: Night at the Museum (and its sequels), Outbreak, Pirates of the Caribbean: The Curse of the Black Pearl (and its sequels), Zookeeper, George of the Jungle, and The Hangover Part II.
+Capuchin monkeys are the most common featured monkeys in film and television, with notable examples including: Night at the Museum (and its sequels), Outbreak, Monkey Shines, Pirates of the Caribbean: The Curse of the Black Pearl (and its sequels), Zookeeper, George of the Jungle, and The Hangover Part II.
 Ross Geller (David Schwimmer) on the NBC sitcom Friends had a capuchin monkey named Marcel.
 Crystal the Monkey is a famous monkey actress.